Marie79418/DevOps/README.md

 ## 1-6 Why is docker-compose so important?

-Docker Compose allows you to define and manage multiple containers with a single command.
+Docker Compose allows to define and manage multiple containers with a single command.

 In this lab, it's important because it simplifies the management of dependencies between services (depends_on, networks, volumes) and allows you to launch the entire architecture (backend, database, httpd) with a single command (docker-compose up).

 ## 1-7 Document docker-compose most important commands.

-test
+docker-compose up -> Start all defined services. docker-compose up --build -> Rebuilds images before booting docker-compose down -> Stops and deletes containers, networks, temporary volumes docker-compose ps -> Lists containers managed by Compose docker-compose logs (-f) -> Displays logsfor debugging (in live with -f)

+## 1-8 Document your docker-compose file.

+File commented directly on the code

+## 1-9 Document your publication commands and published images in dockerhub

+What I did :
+`docker tag mcatillon/postgres_custom mcatillon/mcatillon/postgres_custom:1.0`
+`docker tag springboot-api mcatillon/springboot-api:1.0` `docker tag my-http-server mcatillon/my-http-server:1.0`

+`docker push mcatillon/mcatillon/postgres_custom:1.0`
+`docker push emcatillon/springboot-api:1.0`
+`docker push mcatillon/my-http-server:1.0`

+## 1-10 Why do we put our images into an online repo?

+Publishing images to a registry like Docker Hub allows for sharing and collaboration with others who can pull the images.
+It also allows for automatic depoting with CI/CD servers.
+Finally, tags allow for version management of builts.